Why Gamification May be the Key to Increasing Employee Engagement.

 If you want employees to collaborate and share their work, reward them by giving them points for asking/answering questions, writing/commenting on posts, and uploading files for team use.

-If you want employees to compete against one another, put everyone’s scores on a dashboard where they can see their points add up instantly.
+If you want employees to compete against one another, in a healthy way of course, put everyone’s scores on a dashboard where they can see their points add up instantly.
+You can even set up a gamification program for different departments or the entire company.
 (Bonus: Employees now have something to watch besides the clock!)

 A few years ago, LiveOps deployed a reward-based platform for its hard-to-retain call agents.
 Agents could earn badges and points by completing additional training, earn reward points for increased call conversion (points were tracked on public leaderboards), and get badges for sharing knowledge, coaching and networking with others.